-I have done impulse dog “buys”.
-I can tell you from this experience that this is not a good idea for you or the dog.
+If you ask pet owners who've done impulse adoption, they'll tell you from experience that this is not a good idea for neither you nor the dog.
 Buying or adopting a dog is something that needs to be carefully planned and thought out.

 From my experience, if you go about it in an orderly and calm fashion with a set out plan beforehand, everything will go much easier.
 If you have been experiencing the little tickle of wanting to bring home a rescue dog, do these things first.